lavajumper/viacoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss general Viacoin development on #viacoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=viacoin-dev).
+* Discuss general Sexcoin development on #sxcdev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=sxcdev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)